VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 High_Level_APIs/Chapter_4 LAB_Playbook.md

-## Exercise: Win32 API Dropper (High_Level_APIs)
+## Exercise 1: Win32 API Dropper (High_Level_APIs)
-In the **first lab** we will create our first shellcode dropper based on **high level APIs** or **Win32 APIs**.
+In  **Exercise 1** we will create our first shellcode dropper based on **high level APIs** or **Win32 APIs**.
 This dropper will more or less be the reference for further development into a direct syscall and indirect syscall dropper.
 If you take a look at the illustration below, you will see that we are not using any direct syscalls or indirect syscalls at all.
 Instead we use the normal legitimate way like ``malware.exe -> Win32 APIs (kernel32.dll) -> Native APIs (ntdll.dll) -> syscall``.
 ![_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235367776-54229a66-f1d6-4b8e-a2a2-7bb81fecbf48.png)

-## Exercise 3 tasks:
+## Exercise 1 tasks:
 ### Create High-Level-Dropper
 1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the High-Level-Dropper.
 2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ High-Level-Dropper POC.